-She remembers the case of a 3-year-old girl who swallowed a button battery from her light-up tiara.
-ER doctors saved her life, but she ended up with a scarred esophagus.
+She remembers the case of a 3-year-old girl who swallowed a button battery from their light-up tiara.
+ER doctors saved the girls' life, but the girl ended up with a scarred esophagus.

 “I don’t think people realize that [these batteries] are among us in plain sight in children’s environments,” Calello says.